-Effective quality management for your achieving your company's objectives
+Effective quality management for your success

 Optimized corporate processes

-Increased efficiency and reduce costs
+Increased efficiency and reduced costs

 Improved customer satisfaction

 What is the ISO 9001 standard?

 In 1986 DQS issued the first certificate for a quality management system according to ISO 9001 in Germany - at that time still on the basis of a draft version.
 Since then, the development of this successful quality standard and its contribution to value generation has been closely linked with the history of DQS.
 The current version of ISO 9001:2015 is available from the ISO website.